giordanoscerra/ProjectAthena/modelCard.md

 ## Responsability, Safety, Ethical Considerations & Limitations
 We think that an open and transparent approach to machine learning is the key to allow innovation, and is essential to reach the goal of deploying safer products for the end user.

 The model proposed, although verry accurate are far from being perfect.
 So, when using them it is important to keep in mind that they can make mistake; also that up to a certain extent philosophy is subjective and complex; many currents can talk about the same concepts in slightly different ways.
 Any misclassification that can be considered offensive, or otherwise cause harm, is not intentional.
-For this reasons we want to highlight that the models are able to classify the topic of the sentences they analyze and not the intrinsic meaning.
+For this reasons we want to highlight that the models are able to classify the topic of the sentences they analyze and not their intrinsic meaning.